Preneet Kaur

 Residence of Preneet Kaur, New Moti Bagh Palace, Patiala.

 Preneet Kaur (born 3 October 1944) is an Indian politician who served in the Government of India as a Minister of State in the Ministry of External Affairs from 2009 to 2014.
 She is married to Amarinder Singh, who was the 15th Chief Minister of Punjab.
-She joined the Congress party, to which her husband also belonged once, and contested parliamentary elections repeatedly from the Patiala constituency.
+She is a member of the Bharatiya Janata Party.
+Previously she was a member of the Congress party, to which her husband also once belonged, and contested parliamentary elections repeatedly from the Patiala constituency.
 In February 2023, she was suspended from the party for supporting BJP leader and her husband Amarinder Singh and campaigning for candidates of the BJP or BJP-allied parties.
 She won the elections of 1999, 2004 and 2009, but lost her seat in the elections of 2014 and made a comeback by winning again in 2019, only to lose again in 2024, finishing in third place.